Antisemitism in Islam: 17th century

-One of the most prominent acts of Islamic antisemitism took place in Yemen between 1679–1680, in an event known as the Mawza Exile.
+One of the most prominent acts of Islamic antisemitism took place in Yemen between 1679 and 1680, in an event known as the Mawza Exile.
 During this event the Jews living in nearly all cities and towns throughout Yemen were banished by decree of the Imam of Yemen, Al-Mahdi Ahmad.

 19th century

 According to Mark Cohen, Arab antisemitism in the modern world arose relatively recently, in the 19th century, against the backdrop of conflicting Jewish and Arab nationalisms, and it was primarily imported into the Arab world by nationalistically minded Christian Arabs (and only subsequently was it "Islamised").

 The Damascus affair occurred in 1840, when an Italian monk and his servant disappeared in Damascus.
 Immediately following it, a charge of ritual murder was brought against a large number of Jews in the city.
 All of them were found guilty.
 The consuls of Britain, France and Austria protested against the persecution to the Ottoman authorities, and Christians, Muslims and Jews all played a great role in this affair.

 A massacre of Jews also occurred in Baghdad in 1828.
 There was another massacre in Barfurush in 1867.

 In 1839, in the eastern Persian city of Meshed, a mob burst into the Jewish Quarter, burned the synagogue, and destroyed the Torah scrolls.
 This is known as the Allahdad incident.
 It was only by forcible conversion that a massacre was averted.

 Benny Morris writes that one symbol of Jewish degradation was the phenomenon of stone-throwing at Jews by Muslim children.
 Morris quotes a 19th-century traveler: "I have seen a little fellow of six years old, with a troop of fat toddlers of only three and four, teaching [them] to throw stones at a Jew, and one little urchin would, with the greatest coolness, waddle up to the man and literally spit upon his Jewish gaberdine.
 To all this the Jew is obliged to submit; it would be more than his life was worth to offer to strike a Mahommedan."